HDMI Cable Guide

 For HDMI cable lengths ranging from 5m to 10m, 24 AWG is highly recommended as this will provide the highest possible bandwidth, which will result in a far more reliable HDMI connection in this category.

-For cable lengths that are over 10m, we strongly recommend active solutions such as fibre optic HDMI cables, HDMI repeaters (amplifiers) or HDBaseT HDMI extenders as these will provide a reliable longer distance connection and are far less prone to attenuation.
+For cable lengths that are over 10m, we strongly recommend active solutions such as fibre optic HDMI cables, HDMI repeaters (amplifiers) or HDMI extenders as these will provide a reliable longer distance connection and are far less prone to attenuation.

 Our Fibre Optic HDMI Cables have been extensively tested and are confirmed to support a bandwidth of 18 Gbps (HDMI v2.0b) on all available lengths.
-Alternatively, we also have available an 18 Gbps HDMI Repeater, a HDMI Extender with IR and Loop Out, or a HDBaseT HDMI Extender, both of which offer reliable longer distance transmision solutions in this category.
+Alternatively, we also have available an 18 Gbps HDMI Repeater, a HDMI Extender with IR and Loop Out, or a HDBaseT HDMI Extender, all of which offer reliable longer distance transmision solutions in this category.

 How Do I Know If My HDMI Cable is Providing Optimum Performance?

 The benefit of HDMI being a digital connection is that signal flaws will become evident in quite an obvious manner.

 Some signs of poor signal quality would include sparkles (white dots), screen blinking or drop outs (either sections of the video or the entire screen) or no signal at all.
 Unlike an analogue connection where differences are possible between different cable grades even when the signal is completely stable, HDMI is far more robust and the signal will generally be perfect or issues will be very apparent.